Najam-Ali/C-/README.md

 # JavaScript-
-There we upload my JS journey and topic that covered.
+There we upload my C++ journey and topic that covered.